magpie-ea/magpie-backend/README.md

 })
 ```

-The reason for error would most likely be missing mandatory fields (i.e. `author`, `experiment_id`, `description`, `trials`) in the JSON file.
+The reason for error would most likely be missing mandatory fields (i.e. `author`, `name`, `description`, `trials`) in the JSON file.

 Note that `crossDomain: true` is needed since the server domain will likely be different the domain where the experiment is presented to the participant.

 ## Retrieving experiment results
-Just visit the server (e.g. at https://procomprag.herokuapp.com), enter the `experiment_id` and `author` originally contained within the JSON file, and hit "Submit".
+Just visit the server (e.g. at https://procomprag.herokuapp.com), enter the `name` and `author` originally contained within the JSON file, and hit "Submit".
 Authentication mechanisms might be added later, if necessary.

 ## Dynamic experiment result retrieval as JSON
 For some experiments, there might be a need to fetch and use the data from previous experiment submissions in order to dynamically adjust the future assignments.

 One can now specify the keys that should be fetched in the "Edit Experiment" user interface.
-Then, with a HTTP GET call to the `dynamic_retrieval` endpoint, specifying `author` and `experiment_id`, e.g. https://procomprag.herokuapps.com/api/dynamic_retrieval?author=RandomJane&experiment_id=MinimalTemplateDEMO, one will be able to get a JSON object that contains the results so far.
+Then, with a HTTP GET call to the `dynamic_retrieval` endpoint, specifying `author` and `name`, e.g. https://procomprag.herokuapps.com/api/dynamic_retrieval?author=RandomJane&name=MinimalTemplateDEMO, one will be able to get a JSON object that contains the results so far.

 Example response after specifying `option_chosen`, `RT` and `timeSpent` as keys on the `MinimalTemplate` experiment: